harsh6333/Codeforces-Contests/README.md

 - **Vite**: A fast build tool and development server for modern web projects.
 - **Codeforces API**: Fetches data related to contests.
 - **Tailwind CSS**: For styling the app with a utility-first CSS framework.
-- **Polaris**: A design system and React component library for consistent UI components.
+- **Polaris**: A shopify design system and React component library for consistent UI components.
 - **Chart.js**: To visualize contest durations in a bar chart format.

 ## Installation